 Self-Isolation

-Covid-19: The last few years have been horrible would be an understatement– with all the Covid restrictions and the loss of so many lives.
-However, despite catching Covid in April 2022, I’m looking forward to the future with a new sense of optimism.
-I just need to make a full recovery now.
-This is my last day of testing negative and looking forward to seeing my baby daughter after a week of self-isolation.
+Covid-19: To say the last few years have been horrible would be an understatement, with all the restrictions and so many lives lost.
+I caught Covid myself in April 2022, but even so, I find myself looking to the future with a new sense of optimism.
+Now I just need to make a full recovery.
+Today I finally tested negative, and after a week of self-isolation, I get to see my baby daughter again.
+I’ve missed her more than I can say.

 Self-testing kit @ home.